mtwrkvn/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 6-firstdirectory - a script that creates a directory named my_first_directory in the /tmp/ directory.
 - 7-movethatfile -  a script to move a file
 - 8-firstdelete - a script to delete a file
+- 9-firstdirdeletion -  a script to delete a directory (empty directory)